victorNavas/Curriculum/readme.md

 * Modularise code in components: Split your code base separating your codes by functionalities in different pods.
 Creation of Cocoa Pods for internal use, and contribute to the GitHub community.
 * Architectural patterns: MVC, MVVM, Viper.
 Orchestrator, App Coordinator.
 * UI / UX: Deep knowledge of storyboards, create custom views programmatically.
 * Unit test code, code coverage standard of over 90% in services.
-Due to the nature of business (Healthcare) I'm always challenged to deliver code with high level of unit test code coverage
+Due to the nature of business (Healthcare) I'm always challenged to deliver code with a high level of unit test code coverage
 * TDD and BDD, Creation of Cucumber (fork from XCTest-Gherkin) framework in swift to write automation UI Test Scenarios in Gherkin syntax.
 * Define bug flow process within the company.
 * Translation tool: developed a translation tool to facilitate localization for all the frontends (web, iOS, and Android) from a CMS.
 * Android Studio: Kotlin
 * Very interested in the reuse of business logic in components in common language cross-platform
-* UI/UX Prototiping with Sketch: High level of detail, involved on design phase.
+* UI/UX Prototyping with Sketch: High level of detail, involved * UI/UX Prototyping with Sketch: High level of detail, involved  in the design. phase.

 **Integration Architect**